 You can either test using a DNS benchmark tool or using your operating systems command line tool.
 If you use the command line, you will use the ping command to test each DNS service.
 The syntax is as follows, ping x.x.x.x.
 The command line method is fast and easy, requiring nothing to be downloaded.
 You will want to test other DNS services, such as Google’s public DNS, Level 3’s DNS, OpenDNS, Quad9’s DNS, and any other public DNS service that you trust.
 You could also test your internet services provider’s DNS servers, for example, Comcast uses 75.75.75.75.

 That said, if Cloudflare is very close to other options, it may be worth using even if slightly slower due to the privacy advantages over a service such as Google’s public DNS.
-It really comes down to what matters most to you and who do you trust the most.
+It really comes down to what matters most to you and who you trust the most.